cerner/smart-on-fhir-tutorial/source/index.html.md

 * You can now launch the application by clicking “launch”, and choose a patient in context (some patients with Observations include: [Allen, Carol G. | Adams, Daniel X. | Coleman, Lisa P.])
 * You will be re-directed to the OpenID connect authorization server – similar to the Cerner Millenium login screen.
 All you have to do is at the bottom of the screen, click “Authorize” when it asks “Do you authorize [insert app name here]”.

-# Patient Access (Standalone launch)
+# Standalone App Launch for Patient Access Workflow

-The standalone launch for patient access workflow is different from an EHR launch workflow.
+SMART supports EHR launch and standalone launch.
+However, Cerner currently only supports standalone launch for patient access workflow.
 The standalone application does not need to be launched by an EHR.
 The app can launch and access FHIR data on its own, provided the app is authorized and given the iss URL.

 You can find out more about standalone launch on the <a href="http://docs.smarthealthit.org/authorization/" target="_blank">SMART Health IT site</a> under the "Standalone launch sequence" header.

 Since patient access is specifically for patient workflow, we need to create another app in <a href="https://code.cerner.com/developer/smart-on-fhir/apps" target="_blank">code Console</a>.
 Below, you can follow the instruction to perform this registration.

 ## Registration
-Navigate to our <a href="https://code.cerner.com/developer/smart-on-fhir/apps" target="_blank">code console</a>.
-Once logged into the console, click on the "+ New App" button in the top right toolbar and fill in the following details:
+Navigate to our <a href="https://code.cerner.com/developer/smart-on-fhir/apps" target="_blank">code Console</a>.
+Once logged in, click on the "+ New App" button in the top right toolbar and fill in the following details:

 Field | Description
 --------- | -----------